 If your kids can’t get enough, head over to the Cable Car Museum where you can see the winding wheels that pull the cable cars along in the city!

 We could spend days and days exploring the large expanse of Golden Gate Park that stretches from the edge of the Haight-Ashbury District all the way to the ocean.
 We have a few favorite go to’s that we always try to fit in, but there is even more to explore depending on the age of your kids and the time that you have available.
-Our favorites are the concrete slides at Children’s Playground (Koret Playground), saying hi to the buffalo at Bison Paddock and cruising around the Japanese Tea Garden.
+Some top things to do in San Francisco’s Golden Gate Park with kids include the concrete slides at Children’s Playground (Koret Playground), saying hi to the buffalo at Bison Paddock and cruising around the Japanese Tea Garden.

-Hailing from Los Angeles, we are no strangers to street art, however we still love to make a visit to the Mission to check out the latest works of art at Balmy Alley and Clarion Alley.
+Calling Los Angeles home these days, we are no strangers to street art, however we still love to make a visit to the Mission to check out the latest works of art at Balmy Alley and Clarion Alley.
 Both Balmy & Clarion are each a block long alley filled with tons of murals displaying the community’s history and current community concerns in picture form.
 Clarion Alley is between Mission Street and Valencia Street, while Balmy Alley is between 24th and 25th Streets parallel to Treat Avenue and Harrison Streets.
 If you want to delve deeper into the history of the murals and the neighborhood, join a weekend tour with Precita Eyes Mural Arts Center.

 If you are hungry, there are tons of great places around to sample.
 We love the pupusas at La Santaneca de la Mission, burritos at El Farolito (a favorite late night snack too!) as well as old school diner food from St Francis Fountain.